 On September 19, 2014, PBGC OIT CIO West provided this reporting agent with an email response to my earlier September 16, 2014 request for information.
-In summary, CIO West confirmed OIT records reflected appropriate guidelines and policy to do what was required for inappropriate use of PBGC computer systems.
+In summary, CIO West confirmed OIT records reflected and OIT managers followed appropriate guidelines and policy to do what was required for inappropriate use of PBGC computer systems.
 Furthermore, CIO West provided electronic copies of OIT guideline materials in place during the tenure of as follows: